OctopusDeploy/blog/blog/2022-03/githubactions-eks-deployment/index.md

 ---
-title: Build a workflow in GitHub Actions, push to ECR and deploy to EKS
+title: Deploying to Amazon EKS with GitHub Actions
-description: Build a workflow in GitHub Actions, push to ECR and deploy to EKS
+description: As part of our series about Continuous Integration, learn how to build a workflow in GitHub Actions, push to ECR, and deploy to EKS.
 author: terence.wong@octopus.com
 visibility: private
 published: 2022-03-15-1400